nabilhayet/AnimalKingdom/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/nabilhayet/Restaurant) ![GitHub forks](https://img.shields.io/github/forks/nabilhayet/Restaurant) ![GitHub followers](https://img.shields.io/github/followers/nabilhayet) ![Bitbucket open issues](https://img.shields.io/bitbucket/issues/nabilhayet/Restaurant)
                                         <h1>:bomb: AnimalKingdom :bomb: </h1>

-This project lets a user to create a new kingdom or an animal.
+This project lets a user create a new kingdom or an animal.
 After creating, a user can make see all the existing kingdoms or animals with a link.
 After clicking on a link, the details of a kingdom/animal can be viewed.
 Updating or deleting an animal option available to the user.

 <a href="https://www.youtube.com/watch?v=qN_K-UsMAEo&t=3s">Demo</a>